ietf-wg-cellar/matroska-specification/notes.md

 that `Segment`.
 The way the `Segments` are described are internal to the chapter codec and unknown to the Matroska level.
 But there are `Elements` within the `Info Element` (such as `ChapterTranslate`) that can translate a value representing a `Segment` in the chapter codec and to the current `SegmentUID`.
-All `Segments` that could be used in a `Linked Segment` in this way **SHOULD** be marked as members of the same family via the `SegmentFamily Element`, so that the `Matroska Player` can quickly switch from one to the other.